 With hand-painted wallpaper from Paris, vintage décor and delectable French-inspired cuisine, the popular Grand Café, led by Chef Jamie Malone, is on every foodie's list as one of the top spots in the Twin Cities and was a 2018 semifinalist for the James Beard Award's Best Restaurant.
 Malone focuses on presentation and ambiance as much as taste and quality, making dining a true experience.
 Malone’s inspiration for ethnic cuisine comes from her travels throughout Hong Kong, Singapore, Vietnam and Europe.
 The diverse flavors and techniques can be seen on the menu and tasted in each dish.
 Malone also recently took over Eastside Eat + Drink, preparing to overhaul the East Town restaurant with family-style dishes and world-class cocktails with a vibe all its own.
 She was a semifinalist for the James Beard Foundation's 2018 Best Chef: Midwest Award.

-Thomas Boemer of Corner Table and Revival
+Thomas Boemer of Revival

 Gavin Kaysen of Spoon and Stable & Bellecour